jrburke/mvclib-template/README.md

 # mvclib-template

 This is an MVC library project template that assumes the use of jQuery to do DOM work.
-It came about from these influences
+It came about from the following:

 * [I prefer developing close to the metal](http://tagneto.blogspot.com/2012/01/web-dev-with-two-turntables-and.html), but I appreciate some people like to use sugar and the dependencies it introduces.